 Two years ago, Barrington jewelers Brian and Julianne Long embarked on an ambitious odyssey to restore one of the village’s jewels, the historic Catlow Theatre.

-The Longs have since made significant strides reviving the building on Main Street, which opened its doors in 1927.
+The Longs have since made significant strides in reviving the building on Main Street, which opened its doors in 1927.

-They have even opened a store dedicated to selling Catlow memorabilia.
+They even have opened a store dedicated to selling Catlow memorabilia.
 The Catlow East, at 107 E. Main St., is next to their jewelry store, Long & Co.
 Jewelers.

 In a recent tour of the renovations, Brian Long talked about the progress and what lies ahead.
-What’s clear is the couple has adopted famed Chicago architect Daniel Burnham’s spirit of making no small plans.
+What’s clear is that the couple has adopted famed Chicago architect Daniel Burnham’s spirit of making no small plans.

-Outside, there are still messages on the theater marquee.
+Outside, there still are messages on the theater marquee.
 A window display at the side of the entrance has been dressed up with artifacts, including an original 1920s seat.

 Long said Greg Leifel of the Sanfilippo Foundation in Barrington Hills helped with the display.

-A walk through the interior reveals much needs to be done.
+A walk through the interior reveals that much needs to be done.
 Some familiar items have been moved to the middle of the lobby, such as the soda fountain.

 The foyer area near the bathrooms has architect Alfonso Iannelli’s smooth white figure of the “fountain girl.”

 Upstairs, apartments are being renovated to support the theater’s activities.
-One possible use is that groups renting the Catlow for weddings could also rent the apartments as part of the package.
+One possible use is that groups renting the Catlow for weddings also could rent the apartments as part of the package.

 Long pointed out the beautiful oak trim in the apartments, adding, “It’s all going to be restored perfectly.”